tedbennett/data-structures/README.md

 ### Linked Lists

 #### Singly-Linked Lists
-A linked list comprises nodes, which point to the data they contain, and the next node in the container.
+A linked list comprises nodes, which refer to the data they contain, and the next node in the container.
+This is used to implement a stack and a queue.

+#### Doubly-Linked Lists
+These nodes also include a reference to the previous item in the list.
+The list is enclosed by 'sentinels', which are nodes that signify the ends of the list, making operations at the ends simpler.

+#### Positional List
+Implemented as a doubly-linked list, this ADT includes Position objects that refer to a node in the list.
+Adjacent positions can be accessed as well as an iterator.